SecureFromScratch/Demos/csharp/SecureApp/Walkthroughs/7_csrf.md

 2. Inside a **Header** (Manual).

 If they match, the server knows the request came from your legitimate Angular app.
+* This is one way to implement double submit, there are other implementations.

 ---